vossiepkv/SlotMachine/README.md

-# SlotMachine project written in JavaScript
+# SlotMachine project written in JavaScript using NodeJS

 Date of project: 08/02/24